grafana/k6/README.md

 Our team is dedicated to continuously improving and providing the best user experience possible.
 The [public roadmap](https://github.com/orgs/grafana/projects/443/views/1) covers user-oriented features, UX improvements and JavaScript support that our team will focus on.
 Remember that timeframes and priorities may shift, but we believe it's important to share our vision.

 We hope it provides a clear overview of our plans for future development.
-We welcome feedback, corrections, and suggestions to make it more comprehensive, accessible, and valuable for the community.
+We welcome feedback, corrections, and suggestions via GitHub to make it more comprehensive, accessible, and valuable for the community.

 ## Contribute